Frequently Asked Questions on Government Response to COVID-19

 My federal student loans are in default.
 Is there anything I can do?

-The Department of Education has stopped the collection of defaulted federal student loans, including garnishment of wages and the offset of tax refunds and Social Security benefits until September 30th.
-In addition, the CARES Act also suspends interest for federally-owned loans that are in default, through September 30, 2020.
+The Department of Education has stopped the collection of defaulted federal student loans, including garnishment of wages and the offset of tax refunds and Social Security benefits until September 30, 2021.
+In addition, the CARES Act and the Biden Administration suspended interest for federally-owned loans that are in default, through September 30, 2021.
 There is no additional action required from you for your federally-owned loans.
 For all other defaulted federal loans, contact your loan holder to find out about your options.

 Farmers and Agricultural Producers

 Are agricultural producers, farmers, and ranchers eligible for the Small Business Administration’s Paycheck Protection Program (PPP)?

 Agricultural producers, farmers, and ranchers with 500 or fewer employees whose principal place of residence is in the United States are eligible.
 Farms are eligible if: (i) the farm has 500 or less employees, OR (ii) it fit within the revenue-based sized standard, which is an average of annual receipts of $1M.
 Additionally, farms can qualify for PPP if it meets SBA’s “alternative size standard.”
 The “alternative size standard” is currently: (1) a maximum net worth of the business not more than $15 million, AND (2) the average net income Federal income taxes of the business for the two full fiscal years before the date of the application be not more than $5 million.